 On May 4, 2011, GM announced it would invest $131 million in the Bowling Green plant to support production of the Corvette Stingray, adding about 250 jobs.
 The plant upgrade in 2012 and 2013 included a brand new $52 million Body Shop in order to build the aluminum frame in-house for the first time.
 The all-new 2014 Corvette Stingray was unveiled at the Detroit Auto Show on January 13, 2013; production began 3rd quarter 2013.
-In addition, on January 30, 2013, GM announced a $3.5 million investment to relocate its Performance Build Center, which includes one production line for aficionados to build their own specialty engines, from Michigan to the Bowling Green plant.
-The Camaro Z/28 and Corvette Z06 engines are currently built in the Performance Build Center.
+In addition, on January 30, 2013, GM announced a $3.5 million investment to relocate its Performance Build Center from Michigan to the Bowling Green Plant, adding 30 new jobs.
+Corvette Z06 engines are currently built in this area.
+Beginning March, 2015 the exclusive Engine Build Experience became available to Corvette Z06 customers.
+This program allows aficionados to assemble the 650-hp supercharged LT4 engine for their cars.
+The $5,000 package includes a full day with a Performance Build Center engine assembly technician who instructs and oversees the build, a personalized engine plaque identifying the owner/builder and the date of the engine build, and professional photography of the experience.

 Located just off I-65 at exit 28, General Motors Bowling Green Assembly is proud to be the only “Home of the Corvette”.
 Eight hundred production workers, represented by the UAW Local 2164, help assemble these vehicles on a one-shift, 8-hour, Monday-Friday production schedule.
 Approximately 50,000 tourists from around the world visit the plant annually to catch a glimpse of the manufacturing process at Bowling Green Assembly.
 In addition, the plant has partnered with the National Corvette Museum to enable Corvette enthusiasts the opportunity to watch their own Corvette being built, take a personalized tour of the facility and special delivery of their car, and acquire an exclusive photo book to commemorate the manufacturing process and “birth” of their Corvette.
 For more information about the Bowling Green plant, please visit its website at corvetteassembly.com.